Semrush helps you:

 Actionable SEO tips – Intro

-Actionable Content
+Write Actionable Content

-Pack your post with actionable tips, techniques and strategies that people can use right away.
+Pack your post with actionable tips, techniques, and strategies that people can use right away.

 For example, my post about getting more traffic includes ZERO fluff or “high level” advice.